PlutoZhang/Zowe-docs/topics/prezosmf.md

 # Prerequisites for z/OSMF configuration

-IBM z/OS Management Facility (z/OSMF) is a prerequisite for the Giza microservice that must be installed and running before you use Project Giza.
+IBM z/OS Management Facility (z/OSMF) is a prerequisite for the Project Giza microservice that must be installed and running before you use Project Giza.

 - [z/OSMF Requirements for Project Giza](#zosmf-requirements-for-project-giza)
 - [Configuring z/OSMF](#configuring-zosmf)